SUDARSHANRS853/Python-basics/Assignment1/README.md

 enter the number of hours1.6
 please enter the positive numeric value
 ```
-7. ## by using rate nad working hours find the grosspay
+7. ## By using rate nad working hours find the grosspay
 ```
 hours=int(input("enter the number of hours")) rate=10